Scientific Name

 As with most similar genera of the Crassulaceae family, this plant can survive in fairly poor soil so long as it is well-draining.
 This genera is very cold-hardy and can survive temperatures of -30 °F (-34 °C).
 Allow soil to dry to the touch between waterings and avoid getting water on the rosettes.
 Orostachys actively grow in spring and summer.
 It requires some bright light and does not tolerate high humidity well.

-Orostachys self-propagates through offshoots, and at a given time, one plant will form a dense mat of many.
+Orostachys self-propagates through offshoots; one plant will form a dense mat of many at a given time.
 Propagation is primarily through offset separation.

-To separate an offset, remove soil from the offset's base to find the stolon (thick root which attaches the pup to the mother plant).
+Remove soil from the offset's base to find the stolon (a thick root that attaches the pup to the mother plant) to separate an offset.
 It is best to use an offset that has already established some roots of its own.
-Cut the stolon close to the pup (to discourage roots growing from the stolon).
+Cut the stolon close to the pup (to discourage roots from growing from the stolon).
 Place the offset into a small pot with well-draining, sandy soil.
 Do not water until new growth is noted.

 Learn more at How to Grow and Care for Orostachys.